prividentity/PrivateIdentity-Oldd/EXEMPT-FROM-PRIVACY-OBLIGATIONS.md

 > <b>IMPORTANT NOTICE:</b> THIS ANALYSIS OF DATA PRIVACY LAWS DOES NOT CONSTITUTE LEGAL ADVICE AND ALL BUSINESSES SHOULD SEEK COUNSEL CONCERNING THEIR DATA PRIVACY LEGAL AND COMPLIANCE OBLIGATIONS.

-## Resources
+## `Resources`
 **IEEE 2410-2020 Standard for Biometric Privacy**<br>
 IEEE-SA Standards Board (2020).
 "IEEE 2410 Standard for Biometric Privacy."
 The Institute of Electrical and Electronics Engineers (New York, NY).
 [Link](https://github.com/openinfer/PrivateIdentity/wiki/IEEE-2410-STANDARD-FOR-BIOMETRIC-PRIVACY-%5BDRAFT%5D)

 **Data Privacy and Compliance in the Age of Fully Homomorphic Encryption (FHE): GDPR, CCPA and BIPA.**<br>
 Lentchner, Cassie and S. Farmer.
 “Data Privacy and Compliance in the Age of Fully Homomorphic Encryption (FHE): GDPR, CCPA and BIPA.”
 Pillsbury Winthrop Shaw Pittman LLP.
 August 1, 2020.
-[Link](https://github.com/openinfer/PrivateIdentity/blob/master/images/Private%20Id%20FHE%20Privacy%20Memo%20(Pillsbury).pdf)

 **US Patent (2019): Systems and methods for privacy-enabled biometric processing**<br>
 Streit, S. (2019).
 “Systems and methods for privacy-enabled biometric processing.”
 US Patent No. 10,419,221.
 [Link](https://patents.google.com/patent/US10419221B1/)